slynnmcminn/csec_data_analytics/docs/project5.md

 #### 2. Analytical Reflection (60% of total score)
 Delve into your prompt construction strategy.
 Break down each element of your prompts, explaining their purpose and considering alternative approaches.

-Analyze and discuss the outcomes from both GPT-4 and GPT-3.5 trials.
 Evaluate the reliability of the vulnerability description in context to your selected feature extraction.
-Reflect on both the triumphs and shortcomings in the language model's performance.
+Reflect on both the successes and failures in the language model's performance.

 #### BONUS (Extra 10%)
 For those attempting the bonus challenge, include your updated machine learning code with the new feature integration.
 Provide a comparative analysis of the model's performance pre- and post-integration of the new feature.

-## Submission Requirements

-Compile a report comprising:

-### **Cover Page**:
-  - Your name
-  - Submission date
-  - Course designation

-### **Assignment Documentation**

----

-#### 1. Code Documentation (40 points)

-Include a copy of the code you developed for the Chat Completion Manager class.
-Please do not submit screenshots but the entire code.

----

-#### 2. Reflection and Understanding (60 points)

-Explain your prompt, decompose the purpose of each prompt element and consider other approaches to take for prompt engineering.

-Document and interpret the results from both GPT 4 and 3.5 tests.
-Determine whether the vulenrability description has reliable language for extracting your selected feature.
-Also, propose reasons both the successes and failures of the LLM chat completion.

----

-#### BONUS (10 points)
-For the bonus, include a copy of your machine learning code where the new feature is added, and provide comparative analysis of the machine learning model performance